Click above to take you to the new Zuercher CAD Portal to see what's going on in Marion County.

 The MCDHSEM currently employs 31 employees.
 Twenty-nine full-time employees and two part-time employees.

-Marion County Central Communications has become a progressive leader in communications initiatives in the state of West Virginia.
-Marion County was one of the three founding partners of the West Virginia Interoperable Radio System.
-With first police and EMS units in the state fully switched to the trunked radio system.
+Marion County DHSEM has become a progressive leader in communications initiatives in the State of West Virginia.
+Marion County was one of the three founding partners of the West Virginia Interoperable Radio System (WVIRP).
+Marion County had the first police and EMS units in the state fully switched to the WVIRP radio system.

 MCDHSEM/911 dispatches for 15 fire agencies:

 Co 1 - Barrackville VFD; Co 2 - Baxter VFD; Co 3 - Bunner Ridge VFD; Co 4 - Fairmont City Fire (3 Stations); Co 6 - Fairview VFD; Co 7 - Farmington VFD; Co 8 - Grant Town VFD; Co 9 - Mannington VFD; Co 10 - Monongah VFD; Co 11 - Rivesville VFD; Co 12 - Valley VFD; Co 13 - Winfield District VFD; Co 14 - Worthington VFD and Co 15 - Boothsville VFD.
 We also have communication with the Co 17 - Novelis Fire Brigade.

 Marion County Rescue Squad (Station 20 & Station 25); Grant Town EMS (Station 37); and Jan-Care (Station 16)

 Marion County Sheriff's Department, Barrackville PD, Fairmont City PD, Fairview PD, Farmington PD, Grant Town PD, Mannington PD, Monongah PD, Rivesville PD and White Hall PD.
 We also share dispatch responsibility for the West Virginia State Police, West Virginia Natural Resource Police, and Fairmont State University Campus Police.